tykavanaugh/rfuck/README.md

 my_car = 147

 In progress of figuring out how I will assign 0 values, probably with a keyword.

-Avoid the words "nothing" "none" "no" "not" for now because they may cause bugs with my current broken attempt to do so.
+"empty" should evaluate to 1 * 10 ^ position of the word but this is currently untested.

 #### While loop